My feed over on Instagram delivered a wonderful profile with a continuing saga of the artist's adventures ...

 My friend Elise and I visited the cobalt spring several times, and one fall, did a bit of clean up and rearranging of rocks.

-In Corvallis, Leon had a basket of cloth strips, (torn from old sheets!) and would invite his massage clients to write a prayer on one or more with sharpie, and add it to the clootie strand hanging from his backyard fence.
+In Corvallis, my friend Leon had a basket of cloth strips, (torn from old sheets!) and would invite his massage clients to write a prayer on one or more with sharpie, and add it to the clootie strand hanging from his backyard fence.

 Fall or spring equinox is a lovely time to craft a clootie flags with intention, and string them to hang in a favorite spot. ❤ 🙏 🏳